JordanZimmitti/JZDateTime/JZTime.md

     jzTime.startTimeMinute = 5

 #### Parsing The End-Time And Start-Time
-The parameter is what format the time should be in<br/>
+The parameter is the format for the returned time<br/>

     // Gets The Start-Time In Format HH:mm// jzTime.getStartTime(JZTimeFormat.MILITARY)